Tensor Program Abstraction

 variable type: tvm treats all variables as buffer, no matter parameters or temporary variables.

-block: a block is a basic unit of computation in TensorIR, the computation parts are wrapped in annotated blocks like "Y" and "C", they can be retrieved by sch.get_block.
+T.gridis a sugar indicating nested loops.block: a block is a basic unit of computation in TensorIR, the computation parts are wrapped in annotated blocks like "Y" and "C", they can be retrieved by

 Block Axis properties